 - Make minor repairs (torn screens, sticking doors, cracked caulking).

 - Replace worn door knobs.

 - Fix or replace discolored grout.
+Replace broken tiles.

 - Make your kitchen look more spacious by removing everything from the counter like the coffeemaker, toaster, flour container, etc. Store non-essential items elsewhere to make the cabinets look more spacious.

 - Your eat-in kitchen and dining room should have a table and chairs in it to showcase the rooms' purpose.